rax-incubate/gcp-image-processing-example-app/Readme.md

 We are also imposing some self-imposed technological constraints to test the powers of the GCP serverless platforms.

  - All code will be in implemented in Cloud Functions.
-We will use version 2 which uses Cloud Run under the hood.
-Technically, that means, we can package this code into containers and run it on Cloud Run.
+We will use gen 2 which uses Cloud Run under the hood.
+Technically, that means, we can package this code into containers and run it on Cloud Run as well.

- - Keep the code simple and use Cloud Functions for single tasks.
-This also introduces a micro-services like design.
+ - Keep the Application architecture simple and use Cloud Functions for single modular tasks.
+This effectively introduces a micro-services like design.

- - Pub/Sub will provide the message bus for the distributed processing
+ - Use Pub/Sub as a message bus for the distributed and async processing

- - Cloud Functions will also service any web-frontend
+ - Use cloud Functions to service any web-frontend.
+We will skip using a load balancer for simplicity

  - File storage will be Google Cloud Storage (GCS)

  - Relational data storage will be done using Big Query.
-We can use Cloud SQL or Cloud Spanner but they were discarded in order to reduce cost.
+We can use Cloud SQL or Cloud Spanner but they were discarded in order to reduce overall cost.

 Here's the design we will implement